Main region

 Investment objective

-Closely match the returns of the performance benchmark (MSCI Australia 300 Index) while maintaining a lower weighted carbon intensity.
+Closely match the returns of the performance benchmark (MSCI Australia 300 Index) and maintain a lower weighted carbon intensity.

 Option size